Trump backtracks on suggestion U.S. troops could fire on migrants

-WASHINGTON (Reuters) - President Donald Trump on Friday backtracked from his suggestion a day earlier that U.S. troops sent to the U.S. border with Mexico would be free to fire on migrants who throw rocks at them, saying that rock-throwers would only be arrested.
+WASHINGTON (Reuters) - President Donald Trump on Friday backtracked from his suggestion a day earlier that American troops sent to the U.S. border with Mexico would be free to fire on migrants who throw rocks at them, saying that rock-throwers would only be arrested.

 “They won’t have to fire.
 What I don’t want is I don’t want these people throwing rocks,” Trump told reporters outside the White House.
 “If they do that with us, they’re going to be arrested for a long time.”

-Trump’s rhetoric on shooting migrants drew criticism from human rights groups that said he was stoking fear ahead of midterm elections.
+Trump’s rhetoric on shooting migrants drew criticism from human rights groups that said he was stoking fear ahead of next week’s congressional elections.
 Calling migrants a national security threat “is as absurd as it is cruel,” advocacy group Human Rights First said in a statement.

+In his comments, Trump suggested the military could fire on migrants who cross the border illegally if they throw rocks at troops.

+“They want to throw rocks at our military, our military fights back. ...
+I told them to consider it a rifle.
+When they throw rocks like they did at the Mexico military police, I say: Consider it a rifle,” Trump said.

+The Nigerian army on Friday used Trump’s remarks to justify opening fire at Shi’ite Muslim protesters earlier in the week.
+Authorities have reported only a few killed but a Shi’ite group said the toll was more than 40.

+After Trump’s remarks on Thursday saying stone-throwers should be treated as if they were carrying rifles, the Nigerian Army posted a note on Twitter with a video of Trump’s remarks, adding: “Please Watch and Make your Deductions.”

-Trump has hardened his stance on immigration in a bid to rouse his political base ahead of congressional elections next week.
-His Republican party is in an uphill fight to maintain control of the House of Representatives in elections on Tuesday, although it is expected to pick up seats in the Senate.
+The U.S. president has hardened his stance on immigration in a bid to rouse his political base ahead of the elections.
+His Republican party is in an uphill fight to maintain control of the House of Representatives on Tuesday, although it is expected to pick up seats in the Senate.

 The Pentagon said on Monday it was deploying more than 5,200 troops to the border at Trump’s direction to confront a caravan of men, women and children traveling through Mexico as they flee violence and poverty in Central America.
 Trump has characterized it as an “invasion” of migrants.